 Taste the Spirits of Oregon

-To help you plan a tasting trip, the guild has put together the handy Oregon Distillery Trail website.
-You can find out which distilleries have tastings rooms and tours and get to know a bit more about each of them.
+To help you plan a tasting trip, the guild has a handy website called the Oregon Distillery Trail.
+There you can find out which distilleries have tastings rooms and tours and get to know a bit more about each of them.

-Patrick Bernards, president of the Oregon Distillers Guild and co-founder of Bull Run Distilling Company, says the coming holiday season is a great time to tour the state’s craft spirit makers.
+Patrick Bernards, co-founder of Bull Run Distilling Company and past president of the Oregon Distillers Guild, says the summer season is a great time to tour the state’s craft spirit makers.
 “Take a look at our map and plan your trip.
 All of us love having people come in and love giving tours,” he says.
 Bernards reminds folks to bring a designated driver so you can imbibe safely.

-For more great craft spirits, don’t miss Portland Cocktail Week, Oct.
-20-24, 2013, when bartenders and amateur spirit enthusiasts from around the nation converge for a week of educational workshops, tastings and field trips.
-In the spring, raise a glass at Toast, North America’s largest public craft spirits tasting with more than 50 producers and 150 spirits.
+For more great craft spirits in the fall, don’t miss Portland Cocktail Week, when bartenders and amateur spirit enthusiasts from around the nation converge for a week of educational workshops, tastings and field trips.
+In the spring, raise a glass at Toast, North America’s largest public craft spirits tasting with more than 50 producers and 120 spirits.